-Туре Max # Allowed Time Limit File Size Limit Format/ File Types Accepted Video 3 videos 3 minutes each 250 MB PDF w/links; or avi, mov, mp4, mpeg, wmv Audio 3 audio clips 3 minutes each 5MB PDF with links; or mp3, wma, wav, aac, mpa Images 15 images N/A 5MB PDF with images Documents (e.g., creative writing or script excerpts, conference programs) 3 PDF documents 5 pages each N/A 5MB PDF Websites 3 websites N/A 5MB PDF with links
+Туре Max # Allowed Time Limit File Size Limit Format/ File Types Accepted Video Up to 4 video selections 5 minutes each 250 MB PDF w/links; or avi, mov, mp4, mpeg, wmv Audio Up to 2 audio selections 5 minutes each 5MB PDF with links; or mp3, wma, wav, aac, mpa Images Up to 5 images N/A 5MB PDF with images Documents Up to 12 pages N/A 5MB PDF Websites Up to 3 websites N/A 5MB PDF with links

 Note: The combined storage space for all work samples in the Applicant Portal is 250 MB.
-If you submit a video file of 250 MB, all available space will be used.
+If you submit a video file of 250 MB, that will use all available space.